Quilting Urban Renewal

-I’m currently working on a quilt that maps the impact of urban renewal in New Bedford from the 1960s through the 1970s.
-The quilt will show how the construction of I-195 and Route 18, along with other “slum mitigation” policies led to the destruction of immigrant and working class neighborhoods.
+I created a quilt that maps the impact of urban renewal in New Bedford from the 1960s through the 1970s.
+The quilt shows how the construction of I-195 and Route 18, along with “slum mitigation” policies led to the destruction of immigrant and working class neighborhoods.

 Quilt Construction & Design